zzorba/ArkhamCards/README.md

 ## Getting Started

-Follow the steps on [React Native](https://facebook.github.io/react-native/docs/getting-started) to install React Native dependencies for your environment.
+Follow the steps on [React Native Environment Setup](https://reactnative.dev/docs/environment-setup) to install React Native dependencies for your environment.
 Once you have those you can clone the repo and get started.

+Install [Node Version Manager](https://github.com/nvm-sh/nvm) and run the following command to use the appropriate Node version:

+`nvm use`

 Install NPM dependencies